dojot/docs/source/architecture.rst

 It is also responsible for all security mechanisms used in communication channels between the devices it deals with and the component itself.

-dojot has a few ready-to-use IoT agents:

-- `iotagent-json`_: MQTT agent that makes use of Mosquitto MQTT broker.
-This IoT agent allows device actuation, usage of translation instructions, sending alarms, and so on.
-- `iotagent-mosca`_: a simpler version of a MQTT IoT agent which implements a MQTT broker (using `Mosca`_ library).
-This agent will implement interesting features such as client identification and detection (as it doesn't depend on an external MQTT broker), more detailed statistics about devices, and so on.

 User Authorization Service
 **************************